Fruchtzwerg94/OutlookRecipientCleaner/README.md

 ## Features
 Ever wondered how to remove duplicated participants out of your conversation in Outlook?
 Especially for big conversations this really can be a pain.
 What sounds like a must have out of the box Outlook feature simply was not payed attention by the Microsoft developers.
-Although are some *dirty* workarounds like copying the recipients to Excel to remove the duplicates or payed Add-Ins this is not really satisfying.
+Although are some *dirty* workarounds like copying the recipients to Excel to remove the duplicates or payed Add-Ins, this seems not be really satisfying.

 This Add-In comes up with the solution: It removes all recipients of the *To*, *CC* and *BCC* fields by their address to leave only unique entries.